TheoKVA/raffaello-docs/README.md

-# RAFFAELLO JavaScript Library 🦦
+# RAFFAELLO JavaScript Library Documentation 🦦

 > ⚠️ This project is under proprietary license.
 <br>Source code is not publicly available.
 This repository is for documentation, usage examples, bug reports, feature requests, and general discussion.

 RAFFAELLO is a comprehensive JavaScript library developped for RTS - Radio Television Suisse.
 It is a seamless solution for remote image creation.
 It is design to empower users to generate images on the fly, right from their web browser.